meyerhoffl/Final-Project/README.md

 For this project, I am using the Foundation framework and the Google Maps API.

-At this stage, the map is displaying routes to and from each BCycle station after the user selects their station and the distance that they would like to ride.
+At this stage, the map is displaying routes to BCycle stations based on the users selection of their station and the distance that they would like to ride.
 It is also entering the coordinates for the user's station and the last station on the list into the drawPath function, which takes 5 elevation samples along the route.
 Currently, these samples are just being displayed in the console log.